 - Just have a fun day out for your class.

-As Blue Badge Tourist Guides we also lead tours around other regeneration sites such as Docklands & Canary Wharf and the King’s Cross development.
+As London Blue Badge Tour Guides we also lead tours around other regeneration sites such as London Docklands & Canary Wharf, Nine Elms and Battersea and the King’s Cross development.
 Speak to us about planning a suitable itinerary for your students.

 Now is a great time to witness the transformation of Queen Elizabeth Olympic Park.
-You’ll see how the venues have been converted for public use and the ongoing plans for future residential areas, a cultural & education centre, the transformation of HereEast, The International Quarter, a new business district.
+You’ll see how the venues have been converted for public use and the ongoing plans for future residential areas, a cultural & education centre, the transformation of HereEast into an innovation hub and The International Quarter, a new business district.

 We can tailor make tours to suit all age groups, your particular study topics and the time you have available.

 Our team of Blue Badge Tour Guides are used to working with children and students.
 Some guides hold teaching qualifications and degrees.
 With our in-depth knowledge of the Olympic area we can help you get the most out of your day.